-Car Seats Abroad: Tips & Information On Taking A Car Seat On Holiday
+Car Seats Abroad: Tips & Information On Taking A Car Seat On Holiday/Vacation

 Can I take my car seat for free?

-If you are travelling by air, most airlines will allow you to bring your car seats for free and it will not count as going towards your baggage allowance.
-(However, unless you have an infant and have purchased a seat, you cannot use the car seat on the airplane.)
+If you don’t intend to use your car seat onboard: If you are travelling by air, most airlines will allow you to bring your car seats for free and it will not count as going towards your baggage allowance.
 Your car seat will go into the hold of the airplane and often will be checked in at the oversize counter.
 You may want to consider having it wrapped or put into a padded bag to help protect it.

 Can I only take my car seat if I have an infant?

 You can take your car seat for any child that requires one.
 If you intend to use it on the plane- it must fit and meet the airlines requirements.
 Some may only allow forward facing or for children under two

 Is my car seat suitable for use overseas?